NSW control guideline for public health units

 Infectious agent

-On 28 November 2022, the World Health Organization (WHO) announced a change in disease name from monkeypox to mpox.
 Mpox is caused by infection with monkeypox virus.
-Mpox virus is an enveloped double-stranded deoxyribonucleic acid (dsDNA) virus of the genus Orthopoxvirus (related to the Poxviridae family), which also includes variola virus (which causes smallpox), vaccinia virus (which is used to produce the smallpox vaccine) and cowpox virus (1).
+Monkeypox virus is an enveloped double-stranded deoxyribonumencleic acid (dsDNA) virus of the genus Orthopoxvirus (related to the Poxviridae family), which also includes variola virus (which causes smallpox), vaccinia virus (which is used to produce the smallpox vaccine) and cowpox virus (1).

 Reservoir

-The natural reservoir of mpox virus remains unknown.
-However, it has been isolated from several African rodents and primates, including the Gambian pouched rat, tree squirrel, rope squirrel and sooty mangabey monkey, marking them as potential reservoirs for the virus (4, 5).
+The natural reservoir of monkeypox virus remains unknown.
+Monkeypox virus has been isolated from several African rodents and primates, including the Gambian pouched rat, tree squirrel, rope squirrel and sooty mangabey monkey, marking them as potential reservoirs for the virus (4, 5).

 Disease occurrence and public health significance

 Before 2018, the only cases with transmission outside Africa occurred in the United States of America, in a 2003 outbreak associated with imported rodents from Ghana that infected prairie dogs sold as pets (7, 8).
-Since early May 2022, mpox transmission has been reported in multiple countries outside Africa, including Australia.
+Since early May 2022, monkeypox virus transmission has been reported in multiple countries outside Africa, including Australia.
 Cases notified since 20 May 2022 represent the first time the virus has been detected in Australia (9).
 The WHO declared the mpox outbreak a public health emergency of international concern on 23 July 2022.
-On 26 July 2022 (10), Australia's Chief Medical Officer declared mpox to be a Communicable Disease Incident of National Significance (CDINS) – this was announced on 28 July 2022 (11).
-On 25 November 2022 the national response to mpox was stood down and the declaration of mpox as a CDINS was rescinded.
+On 26 July 2022 (10), Australia's Chief Medical Officer declared mpox to be a Communicable Disease Incident of National Significance (CDINS) (11).
+On 25 November 2022 the national response to mpox was stood down and the declaration of mpox (formerly monkeypox) as a CDINS was rescinded.
+In the interim, mpox has continued to occur in many countries, primarily in men who have sex with men (MSM).

-It has been suggested that the increasing case numbers and geographic spread of mpox in recent years may be related to decreasing population immunity due to cessation of smallpox vaccination programs and increasing urbanisation (12) Smallpox vaccination is protective against other Orthopoxviruses, including mpox (13, 14).
+It has been suggested that the increasing case numbers and geographic spread of mpox in recent years may be related to decreasing population immunity due to cessation of smallpox vaccination programs and increasing urbanisation (12).
+Smallpox vaccination is protective against other Orthopoxviruses, including monkeypox virus (13, 14).

 Mode of transmission

-Transmission of mpox virus can occur when a person comes into contact with the virus from an infectious animal or human, or with materials contaminated with the virus (fomites) (15, 16).
+Transmission of monkeypox virus can occur when a person comes into contact with the virus from an infectious animal or human, or with materials contaminated with the virus (fomites) (15).
 Transmission occurs through broken skin (even if not visible), or mucous membranes (respiratory tract, conjunctiva, nose, mouth, or genitalia), and may occur though contact with infectious material from skin lesions of an infected person, through respiratory droplets in prolonged face-to-face contact, or through fomites.
-The highest risk of transmission is associated with direct and close contact, including sexual contact).
+In the Clade IIb outbreak the highest risk of transmission is associated with direct and close contact particularly during sex (54-56).

 • Limited evidence suggests the potential for transmission through blood, semen or vaginal fluids (17-19).